3mirk/manufacturing-wip-tracker/README.md

 # manufacturing-wip-tracker

-Manufacturing tray routing tracer built on IBM Informix.
-Anchors each tray's journey to a key inspection event, then resolves upstream and downstream station scans using correlated subqueries.
+Manufacturing tray routing tracer operating on IBM Informix DB.
+Anchors each tray's station scans to a key scan event, then pivots upstream and downstream station scans using correlated subqueries.
 Query output feeds a Power BI data model joined to optical measurement results for station-level production traceability.

 ---